How Much Damage Are Raccoons In The Attic Capable Of?

 Feces and urine can also seep into the construction of an attic.
 If left untouched, the dropping will greatly weaken the attic’s wood and may cause structural damage.

 How To Repair Raccoon Damage To The Attic?

 Contact Animals Happen for help if you recently had a raccoon removed from your home and are now dealing with the damage it has caused.
-With our reconstruction services, we can effectively repair structural damage to your roof, walls, ceiling, and HVAC system, as well as seal any openings to prevent future raccoon infestations.
+With reconstruction services, wildlife professionals can effectively repair structural damage to your roof, walls, ceiling, and HVAC system, as well as seal any openings to prevent future raccoon infestations.
 You can also rely on our technicians to thoroughly and effectively clean up any biohazards that may pose a health risk to you.
 If the raccoon is still in your attic, contact us right away, and we can conduct both the removal process and the restoration process.